We help you get the Social Security benefits you need and deserve.

 Under the Social Security Disability Insurance (SSDI) program, Social Security pays benefits to people unable to work due to a medical condition.
 This condition must be expected to last at least one year.
 Social Security will not pay benefits to people who have partial disability or a short-term disability.

-Disabled Widow Benefits (DWB) is given to widows, widowers, or surviving divorced spouses, who have a disability.
+Disabled Widow Benefits (DWB) is given to widows, widowers, or surviving divorced spouses whose marriage lasted 10 years or more, who have a disability.
 To be eligible for this program a person must be between the ages of 50 and 60 and the disability must have started before or within seven years of the worker’s death.